Deep Reinforcement Learning integration

 Model training

-If you are looking to train a DRL agent using Sinergym, we provide the script sinergym/scripts/train/train_agent.py. which can be easily adapted to custom experiments.
+If you want to train a DRL agent using Sinergym, you can use the script sinergym/scripts/train/local_confs/train_agent_local_conf.py, which is easily adaptable for custom experiments.

-Models are built using an algorithm constructor, each with its own specific parameters.
-Defaults are used if none are defined.
+Models are instantiated using an algorithm constructor, each with its own specific parameters.
+Defaults are used if none are provided.

-If you normalize the environment wrapper, models will train using these normalized spaces.
+If you apply a normalization wrapper to the environment, models will train using these normalized spaces.

 CallbackList